jrfnl/clearPHP/rules/know-your-variables.md

 ```

-It is recommended to always use `parse_str` and `mb_parse_str` with a second argument.
+It is recommended to always use `parse_str()` and `mb_parse_str()` with a second argument.

-## `extract`
+## `extract()`

-`extract` takes an array with string keys, and turn each of the key into a variable with the same name.
+`extract` takes an array with string keys, and turns each of the keys into a variable with the same name.

 It is very dangerous to use this function on incoming values, like `$_GET`, `$_POST`, `$_REQUEST`, `$_FILES`, `$_COOKIES`, `$_SERVER`, `$_ENV`.

-The default behavior is set by the second parameter : `EXTR_OVERWRITE` means that `extract` will overwrite existing variables.
-Not only you will lose the current value, but it will be replaced by another value for which you have no control.
+The default behavior is set by the second parameter: `EXTR_OVERWRITE` means that `extract` will overwrite existing variables.
+Not only will you lose the current value, but it will be replaced by another value over which you have no control.

-If the variable doesn't exist, extract may pollute the current scope with a lot of variables, some of them may interfere with the current one.
+If the variable doesn't exist, extract may pollute the current scope with a lot of variables, some of which may interfere with the current one.

-It is recommended to use `extract` as rarely as possible.
-Arrays which index are fully under control is the right situation for its usage.
+It is recommended to use `extract()` as rarely as possible.
+Arrays whose indexes are fully under control is the right situation for its usage.
 Using it with the option `EXTR_OVERWRITE` is highly discouraged.

 ## Alternatives
 Finally, it is possible to create lots of variables dynamically with the `$$` notation and loops.